TabelO-1/DND/Parts/Part One/Marauder Station/POI.md

 Point: Need to override hanger bay security to escape.
-Captain has keycard to the door and key to the shuttle
+Captain has keycard to the door and key to the shuttle.
+Captain

 New POIs:
 1. A console in the cell room that can open the door to the guard's room